Boiann/boudoir-studio/README.md

 ###  **Media**

-* Hero image used is of Mirjana Bakaric ( wife of the developer ), used with consent, blessing and pride.
+* Hero image used is of Mirjana ( wife of the developer ), used with consent, blessing and pride.

 * All the rest of the images used for the project come from two free image websites, [Pexels](https://www.pexels.com/ "Pexels home page link") and [Unsplash](https://unsplash.com/ "Unsplash home page link").